 All components are released together with a shared version number.
 This guarantees that all components with the same version number are compatible.
-With that a consuming app can use the components in the same setup as they were developed and tested in the android-components repository.
+With that a consuming app can use the components in the same setup as they were developed and tested in the firefox-android repository.

 All components will be together in the same repository in a clearly named and hierarchical structure.

 When all components are in the same project, it is much simpler to generate consistent and linked documentation.
 As an example, see the service-firefox-accounts API Reference that is automatically generated and published when we do a release.

 This is not just a developer convenience, it is also highly convenient for users of the components (internal and external).
 It gives them a consistent view of the project as a whole.

 The Android components team evaluates, integrates and maintains tools that run in automation for improving code quality, keeping a consistent code style, avoiding bugs and detecting performance issues.
 Those tools are getting run automatically for all pull requests and merges.

 Currently we are using: